mdashraful305/Password-Generator/README.md

 ## Development

 This project was developed using HTML, CSS, and JavaScript.
 The password generation logic is implemented in the `generatePassword` function in the `script.js` file.
 The `copyToClipboard` function handles copying the generated password to the clipboard.

-## Credits

-This project was created by [Your Name Here].
-It was inspired by [insert inspiration here].

-## License

-This project is licensed under the [insert license here].